Get the right travel insurance for a trip to Morocco with theidol.com

 The Green Card (International Motor Insurance Card System) is free, and gives you the minimum level of car insurance required by the country you’re driving in.
 You can order a Green Card from your insurer.

-Take care when driving in Morocco - the FCO notes that the country has a poor road safety record.
+Take care when driving in Morocco - the FCDO notes that the country has a poor road safety record.

 If you want to hire a vehicle during your trip, check the hire company’s insurance to make sure you’re adequately covered.